skycoin/git-telegram-bot/README.md

 ### Setup

-- If you don't have a telegram bot token yet, create one via `@Botfather`
+- If you don't have a telegram bot token yet, create one via [@botfather](https://t.me/botfather)
 - Set Environment Variables:

 ```